SertacEngin/my-personal-website/README.md

 I used Vercel to quickly prototype and deploy my personal site with automatic deployments on every Git push.
 Next, I moved to Hetzner with Docker and GitHub Actions to do more with CI/CD pipelines, Linux servers, and container orchestration.

+Next I will work on Containerization and add databases to the website.

 ## Installation

 1. Clone the repository: `git clone https://github.com/SertacEngin/my-personal-website`